-- Alternate Safeguarding Lead - Sharon Hardwicke (SENDCo)
+- - Alternate Safeguarding Lead – Ben Ward (Deputy Headteacher)

-- Governor Responsible for Pupil Premium Grant & Funding – Mrs Jane Willis
+- - Governor Responsible for Pupil Premium Grant & Funding – Mrs Frances Gilman

 Storing and Managing Information

-All documents relating to SEND children are stored safely and securely.
+All documents relating to children with special educational needs are stored safely and securely.
 All members of staff and governors recognise that they have a duty of confidentiality towards the school both as employees and former employees and therefore must not divulge to any person, company or organisation confidential information relating to the school.
 Furthermore, any notes or documentation held electronically or otherwise by members of staff or governors remain, at all times, the property of the school.